squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 '''Notes''':

 Not all of the ACL elements can be used with all types of access lists (described below).
-For example, ''snmp_community'' is only meaningful when used with ''snmp_access''.
-The ''src_as'' and ''dst_as'' types are only used in ''cache_peer_access'' access lists.
+For example, ''snmp_community'' is only meaningful when used with ''SquidConf:snmp_access''.
+The ''src_as'' and ''dst_as'' types are only used in ''SquidConf:cache_peer_access'' access lists.

 The ''arp'' ACL requires the special configure option --enable-arp-acl.
 Furthermore, the ARP ACL code is not portable to all operating systems.
 It works on Linux, Solaris, and some *BSD variants.